back to the MAIN INDEX

 Rome, December 21st 1832

-1. - These verses faithfully describe a roman commoner's
+1. - These verses faithfully describe the philosophy of life of an average Roman commoner.

 L'INNUSTRIA